OMGITSABIST/om-solution-swapper/README.md

 for multiple metrics, i recommend making multiple copies of this script --\
 after finishing one metric, close the script for it and open the script for the next one

+simulator version runs libverify to parse metrics\
+csvreader version reads directly from a csv file